An ALE method for simulations of axisymmetric elastic surfaces in flow: Numerical Tests

 \subsection{Shape oscillations of novel microswimming shells}

 Finally, we illustrate the versatility of our method by simulating hollow elastic shells immersed in a fluid, i.e. a combination of a compressible fluid inside and an incompressible fluid outside an elastic shell.
-Such shells have been recently proposed in \cite{Djellouli2017} as a very powerful new mechanism for microscopic swimming, since they are extremely fast, simple in shape and controllable from the outside (e.g. by ultrasound driven pressure oscillations).
+Such shells have been recently proposed in \cite{Djellouli2017} as a very powerful new mechanism for microscopic swimming, since they are extremely fast, simple in shape and controllable from the outside (e.g. by ultrasound-driven pressure oscillations).

 The idea of the propulsion mechanism is as follows.
-Consider a microscopic spherical elastic shell, filled with air and immersed in a liquid in the low Reynolds number regime.
+Consider a microscopic spherical elastic shell, filled with air and immersed in an viscous liquid.
 The shell has a weak spot, i.e. a small area, where its (otherwise uniform) thickness is slightly reduced.
-The outer fluid pressure is assumed to be controllable, e.g. via ultrasound.
+The outer fluid pressure is assumed to be controllable, e.g. via ultrasound, see Fig.~\ref{fig:microswimmer-a}.
 If the outer pressure is increased, the air inside the shell will be compressed such that the shell shrinks but remains spherical.
-When the pressure difference exceeds a shell-specific threshold, the shell will buckle at the weak spot \cite{Djellouli2017}.
-Decreasing the outer pressure leads to inflation of the shell and debuckling.
+When the pressure difference exceeds a shell-specific threshold, the shell will buckle at the weak spot \cite{Djellouli2017}, which is a very rapid process accompanied by rapid elastic surface oscillations.
+Decreasing the outer pressure again leads to inflation of the shell and debuckling.
 The motion of the shell during such a buckling cycle induces a fluid flow moving the shell in direction of the weak spot.
-The experimental setting is illustrated in \autoref{fig:microswimmer-a}.
-Images of different stages of a buckling cycle are shown in \autoref{fig:microswimmer-e}.

 Here, we present the first numerical simulations of this process, which can help to gain a better understanding of the buckling dynamics and the influence of parameters on the swimming efficiency.
 The sudden release of stored elastic energy during the buckling of the shell leads to very high flow rates such that the hydrodynamics are significantly influenced by inertial forces.
 Hence, even at the microscale, the full \textit{Navier}-Stokes equations are necessary to describe the process \cite{Djellouli2017}.
 The simulation of the inner phase $\Omega_1$ is not necessary due to the low density and viscosity of air.
 Instead, we assume a homogeneous air pressure $p_1$ inside and use adiabatic gas theory, to relate this pressure to the inner shell volume $V$ by $p_1 = p_{1,0}\,(V_0/V)^{1.4}$, where $p_{1,0}$ and $V_0$ denote the respective initial values.
 Accordingly, the stress exerted by the air is reduced to $p_1 {\bf n}$ whereupon the stress boundary condition \eqref{eq:boundaryConditions} becomes